-Dorothy Cowser Yancy Hall (formerly known as the Technology Center), constructed in 1997, is a three-story, 23,000 square foot, high-tech facility.
+Dorothy Cowser Yancy Hall (formerly known as the Technology Center), constructed in 1997, is a threestory,23,000 square foot, high-tech facility.
 The Center has nine high tech computer telecommunications and electronics state-of-the-art laboratories.
 It is designed to offer high tech education for students.
 It is also designed to support both student and faculty research in the areas of information technology and telecommunications.
 In addition, the Center hosts a teleconferencing facility, technical library, classrooms, and an auditorium.

-The University Auxiliary Hall was constructed in 1997 to be used as the temporary facility for the University Library.
-It has been renovated features a large theater-style community room, a computer room, a living room complete with a gas fire place, laundry facilities, office, full kitchen and a private reading room.
+The University Auxiliary Hall was constructed in 1997 to be used as a temporary facility for the University Library.
+It has been renovated

 The New Residence Hall, constructed in 1994, is a modern cloister courtyard complex that houses 210 students.
 The co-ed living facility includes suites with six bedrooms, two baths, living room, kitchenette and dining area in a townhouse setting.
 Each bedroom has a private telephone, cable TV outlets and a spacious closet.
-This new complex
+This new complex features a large theater-style community room, a computer room, a living room complete with a gas fireplace, laundry facilities, office, full kitchen and a private reading room.

 The Irwin Belk Complex serves as both an academic and athletic facility.
-It is home of the Golden Bulls football and track teams and also features a state-of-the-art dance studio, locker and weight rooms, and multi-media classrooms for the Health and Human Performance Department.
+It is the home of the Golden Bulls football and track teams and also features a state-of-the-art dance studio, locker and weight rooms, and multimedia classrooms for the Health and Human Performance Department.
 The 4,500-seat stadium provides an intimate setting for the JCSU family and a user-friendly atmosphere for the community.

-The University's recently opened HealthPlex Center is a 5,750 square-foot addition to the swimming pool building next to Brayboy Gymnasium.
+The University's recently opened HealthPlex Center is a5,750 square-foot addition to the swimming pool building next to Brayboy Gymnasium.
 The Center includes a large exercise area with state-of-the-art exercise and weight-lifting equipment and a group fitness room where yoga, Pilates, and other classes can be held.
-There is also a multipurpose room with a kitchenette for presenting healthy food preparation and nutrition programs.
+There is also a multi-purpose room with a kitchenette for presenting healthy food preparation and nutrition programs.
 Other support spaces include locker rooms with showers, an examination room, administrative offices, and a reception area.